 The Company's amended and restated certificate of incorporation authorizes the issuance of Class A common stock and Class B common stock.
 The Company is authorized to issue 533,333,333 shares of Class A common stock and 466,666,666 shares of Class B common stock.
 Holders of Class A common stock and Class B common stock are entitled to dividends on a pro rata basis, when, as, and if declared by the Company's Board of Directors, subject to the rights of the holders of the Company's preferred stock.
-Holders of Class A common stock are entitled to 10 votes per share.
-Upon a liquidation event, as defined in the amended and restated certificate of incorporation, after payments are made to holders of the Company's preferred stock, any distribution of proceeds to common stockholders will be made on a pro rata basis to the holders of Class A common stock and Class B common stock and Class B common stock and Class B common stock will automatically convert into shares of Class A common stock upon a sale or transfer (other than with respect to certain estate planning transfers).
+Holders of Class A common stock are entitled to one vote per share, and holders of Class B common stock are entitled to 10 votes per share.
+Upon a liquidation event, as defined in the amended and restated certificate of incorporation, after payments are made to holders of the Company's preferred stock, any distribution of proceeds to common stockholders will be made on a pro rata basis to the holders of Class A common stock and Class B common stock.
+Following the completion of an initial public offering of the Company, shares of Class B common stock will automatically convert into shares of Class A common stock upon a sale or transfer (other than with respect to certain estate planning transfers).